je-marco/Wine-Quality-Prediction/README.md

 ## Overview
 The goal of this project is to analyze the provided dataset and build a predictive model that can offer insights to CVRVV (The Viticulture Commission of the Vinho Verde Region), a wine certification agency, to gain a deeper understanding of factors that affect white wine quality and to aid wine experts during sensory analysis.

 Various algorithms like Multiple Logistic Regression, K-Nearest Neighbors, Support Vector Machine, Random Forest and Extreme Gradient Boosting (XGBoost) were combined with data preprocessing techniques to come up with the final model.
-The XGBoost with SMOTE outperforms the other models, which performs reasonably well, with a weighted f1 score of 77%, making it useful in predicting wine quality.
+The XGBoost with SMOTE outperforms the other models, which performs reasonably well, with a weighted f1 score of 77% during testing, making the model useful in predicting the class where the quality of wine belongs to.

 ## Business Understanding